ANTS IN HER PANTIES

 As far as the movie goes, the plot is simple: an alien that looks a lot like nude model Shirley Kilpatrick in a zipback jumpsuit lands on Earth and crosses paths with a group of kidnappers, who with their hostage have invaded a geologist’s house.
 Though Kilpatrick is wardrobed like a stripper or go-go dancer, the filmmakers have a serious goal, which is to show how a celestial emissary immediately sees humans at their most basic—in pointless conflict.
 When the She-Monster is forced to defend herself she does so, like all strippers do, with her lethal radioactive touch.

 This effort from American International Pictures is ’50s sci-fi at its worst yet most earnest.
 The underlying anti-nuclear, anti-violence messages are laudable, but undermined by an $18,000 budget and a four-day shoot rife with terrible execution and unintentional comedy.
 The stock bear footage alone will have you rolling your eyes.
 And Marilyn Harvey screaming in panic… as she bolts out of the geologist’s house is such a funny sight we had to watch it over and over.
 We’re talking fall-on-the-floor hilarious.
 Even so, when is the last time you saw an anti nuclear movie?
 All these cheesy peacenik flicks from the ’50s and ’60s cared, which makes them—in that way at least—far superior to most of the cynical films being produced today.
-The Astounding She-Monster premiered this month in 1957.
+So give it a watch.
+Why not?
+The Astounding She-Monster premiered, according to AFI.com, today in 1958.

 I call this the dreaded claw.